Travel guide

 1. Purchase the eSIM for the country (or countries) on your route and receive the QR code by email.

-2. Using Wi-Fi, scan each QR code and save the profiles with clear names ("Georgia," "Armenia").
+2. At home, with Wi-Fi, scan each QR code and save the profiles with clear names ("Georgia," "Armenia," "Azerbaijan") so you don't confuse them when crossing borders.

-3. Upon arrival in each country, activate that eSIM as your data line and turn on mobile data.
+3. Upon arrival in each country, activate that eSIM as your data line and turn on mobile data; deactivate the previous country's eSIM so it doesn't compete for the signal.

 Frequently asked questions